Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/The ISOBUS Hello World.rst

 We'll assume you followed the instructions in the :doc:`installation section <../Installation>`, so if you haven't, be sure to go back and check those instructions out.

-We'll also assume you've reviewd the :doc:`concepts section <../Concepts>`, and are famillier with things like a NAME, and the idea of a control function.
+We'll also assume you've reviewed the :doc:`concepts section <../Concepts>`, and are familiar with things like a NAME, and the idea of a control function.

 First Steps
 ------------